Sous-fonds F01-SF10 - Sister Margaret Ferris sous-fonds

 Biographical history

-Born Mary Margaret Ferris in London in 1931, Sister Margaret Ferris was a member of the Congregation of the Sisters of St. Joseph, who has spent much of her life furthering her education and ministry.
-In particular, she has been a reformer and innovator of prayer, community involvement, and spiritual direction at the Congregation.
+Born Mary Margaret Ferris in London in 1931, Sister Margaret Ferris is a member of the Congregation of the Sisters of St. Joseph of London, who spent much of her life furthering her education and ministry.
+In particular, she was a reformer and innovator of prayer, community involvement, and spiritual direction at the Congregation.
 She also published a book titled Compassioning: Basic Counselling Skills for Christian Caregivers in 1993, and various articles pertaining to spiritual direction and community living and involvement.

 She continued to advance in her career in the 1960s.
 She became vice-principal of St. Patrick’s High School in Sarnia in 1963, and then principal of Mount St. Joseph Academy in 1966.
 During the 1960s, she continued to further her own education.
 She studied during the summer months at the University of Notre Dame.
 There she received a Master’s degree in Science in 1968.
 She also became a leader of spiritual renewal at the Congregation, which resulted in a strengthening of her own prayer life.